 The site to immediate west of the SIMTA site which currently includes the SME is the subject of a Development Application (DA) (SSD-5066), under Part 4, Division 4.1 of the EP&A Act, for the development of an intermodal facility known as the Moorebank Intermodal Terminal Project (MIC Proposal).
-The EIS for the MIC Proposal has recently been prepared and publically exhibited on 8 October 2014 to 8 December 2014.
+The EIS for the MIC Proposal has recently been prepared and publicly exhibited on 8 October 2014 to 8 December 2014.
+The Response to Submissions for the MIC Proposal has recently been prepared and publicly exhibited on 28 May 2015 to 26 June 2015.
+A Supplementary Response to Submissions has been prepared, and submitted to DP&E to respond to submissions received during this second public exhibition.
 The MIC Proposal has yet to be determined by the Department of Planning and Environment (DP&E).

 The Project site and surrounding land uses are shown in Figure 2.
 The Project site includes the SIMTA site and the Rail Corridor.
 Landscape features, including the relevant IBRA (Interim Biogeographic Regionalisation for Australia) bioregions/subregions, Mitchell landscapes and native vegetation, mapped in the outer assessment circle for the Proposal, are shown in Figure 3.
-These landscape features are discussed further in Section 30.
+These landscape features are discussed further in Section 33.